hashicorp/hcdiag-ext/README.md

 Modified hcdiag configuration for use by HashiCorp with Customers.

-ℹ️ hcdiag-ext (with hcdiag) can now be run on a host remotely (eg laptop or desktop) as long as the host has network access to the cluster being queried.
-This removes the need to install anything on the cluster, significantly easing use and reducing concerns around security and change management.
+ℹ️ The hcdiag-ext configuration (with hcdiag) can now be run on a remote host (eg laptop or desktop) as long as the host has network access to the cluster being queried.
+When querying a Vault or Consul cluster, the remote host currently also needs a vault or consul binary to pass [an initial hcdiag startup check](https://github.com/hashicorp/hcdiag/blob/main/agent/agent.go#L443-L467).
+This is not necessary for Terraform and we are looking to remove this requirement for all hcdiag-ext v0.5.x "API-only" use cases.
+The remote execution ability removes the need to install anything on the cluster, significantly easing use and reducing concerns around security and change management.

 ## Install the hcdiag binary or package on your local machine or a product instance